26 Jun 2025

 Pro Tip: Address indexation problems first.
 You must build a solid foundation with your site.
 If Google can’t reach your pages, then it doesn’t matter how much content you have or how many links those pages have.

-Step 2: Make Sure You Don’t Have Multiple Versions of Your Site
+Step 2: Eliminate Multiple Site Versions of Your Site for a Clean SEO Audit

 Your site should load in only one version: it can be https://www.example.com or https://example.com, but not both.
 Having multiple versions can confuse search engines and negatively impact your ranking power.
 Consolidate the extras into a single, neat version